XthPB/XthPB/README.md

-- 👋 Hi, I’m @XthPB
+- 👋 Hi, I’m @Pranav Bali
-- 👀 I’m interested in coding...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ..python.
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on .good projects..
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...email
+- 📫 How to reach me